Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams: Introduction

 However, the maximally efficient use of photons by Heisenberg-limited interferometry can still be interesting provided we take into account this constraint of an ultimate loss level of $10^{-6}$.
 At this level, a 1064 nm interferometer with (arbitrarily chosen) 10 ms measurements would be allowed to reach the $10^{6}$-photon HL of 1 $\mu$rad with only 200 pW, whereas a classical interferometer would need $10^{12}$ photons, i.e., 200 $\mu$W, to have its SNL at 1 $\mu$rad.
 This can be of interest in situations where low light levels are beneficial, such as phase imaging of living biological tissue.

-In order to motivate the approach of this paper, we review and compare and contrast some different HL proposals in \tab p.
-The key points we examine are: \\ {\em(i)}, whether the input state enables HL performance;\\ {\em(ii)}, whether a direct interference fringe is observable;\\ {\em(iii)}, whether the $\av N\gg1$ regime is experimentally accessible.\\ As we'll see, the new input state we propose in this paper is the only one that fulfills all three criteria. \begin{widetext}
+In order to motivate the approach of this paper, we review and compare and contrast some different quantum-enhanced sensing proposals in \tab p.
+The key points we examine are: \\ {\em(i)}, whether the input state enables performance at the HL;\\ {\em(ii)}, whether a direct interference fringe is observable;\\ {\em(iii)}, whether the $\av N\gg1$ regime is experimentally accessible.
+As will be shown, the new input state we propose in this paper is the only one that fulfills all three criteria. \begin{widetext}

 \end{widetext}